heroLFG/hugo-herolfg-site/content/posts/vampires-and-zombies.md

 When we act like monsters we will ignore people unless they can help with our cravings.
 The monster will not tell you when you are being ignored or why you are being ignored or how you might stop being ignored in the future.

 We should be willing to tell people when we ignore them and why we are ignoring them and how they might stop being ignored in the future.
-If we are populare we must be aware of the choices our handlers are making regarding choices about who is being ignored and why they are being ignored and how that person might stop being ignored in the future.
+If we are popular we must be aware of the choices our handlers are making regarding choices about who is being ignored and why they are being ignored and how that person might stop being ignored in the future.

 ## Meta Topic